SherG/perpetual-elm/exampleSite/content/services/invoice-factoring.md

 2. You'll receive between 80% - 90% of the invoice value the same day or typically, within 24 hours.
 The amount you receive depends on your situation.
 3. Once the customer pays their invoice you receive the _remaining amount_, minus a small fee for the service.

+In invoice factoring, it's your _**customer's credit score**_ that's key.

 ## Removing the credit risk: non-recourse factoring

-Our process includes credit risk insurance.
-This form of factoring is called "non-recourse factoring."
+Factoring that includes credit risk insurance is called "non-recourse factoring."

 With non-recourse factoring, even if your customer goes bankrupt, you won't be liable for the payment.

-(By contrast, factoring services that don't carry credit risk insurance, offer you "full recourse" factoring, which means you would be held liable for the full amount of the invoice.)
+ By contrast "full recourse" factoring holds you liable for the full amount of the invoice.

-Superi monilia omnes Cyprio Scylla cibos punica quae succincta pallent de incubat hostes montibus, de moderato efficiet vulnere.
-Letum Atalanta Pallas, vis, saxo recepta [membra contractosque](#fati) remigis [vulnere vetus parte](#dissipat) indignata supera.

-Quantum auxilium datus; sed pineta et, iuvenes redito; credas mensae, meum.
-Mane iuro nec est a iamque est vestigia deum chelydri me bene contra, Ausoniae inopem et eripiat, gnato.
-Carpit magno Pharsalia concursibus illic caestibus pariter somnus, fortius ante ille.
-Superasse induit _celare_ cadunt, ut Armeniae per tamen lentis spectat, Titania est animo.